 This is a smaller guitar that is in line with Martin's tradition of innovation as well as quality construction.
 Built with sustainable materials, the LX1RE has a bigger tone than its petite body suggests, and it with a very affordable price tag.

-The Martin LX1RE Little Martin features a solid sitka spruce top and rosewood patterned HPL back and sides.
-From the first chord we played, we got a warm and emphatic sound that surprised us as this is a smaller guitar.
+The Martin LX1RE Little Martin features a solid sitka spruce top and rosewood-patterned HPL back and sides.
+From the first chord we played, we got a warm and emphatic sound that surprised us for a smaller guitar.
 Martin dubs this size a modified 0-14 body, and comes with a body length of 17-13/16″.

-Despite the fact that the body on this instrument may seem tiny in comparison to other acoustics, the playing experience was undoubtedly Martin.
-From the warm and projecting sound, the playability, and even the looks, Martin managed to incorporate their true identity in this smaller and more affordable instrument.
+The body on this instrument may seem tiny in comparison to other acoustics, but the playing experience was undoubtedly Martin.
+From the warm and projecting sound to the playability and even the looks, Martin managed to infuse their true identity into this smaller and more affordable instrument.

 Speaking of playability, the Little Martin comes with a rust birch laminate neck, with a modified low oval neck shape that feels comfortable.
 With a radius of 16″, this guitar also features an FSC-certified Richlite fretboard and bridge.

-This tonewood felt good and is sustainable as well, as Martin has been paying great attention to environmental issues when building their guitars.
-Besides, richlite is not easily affected by temperature and humidity changes, which is a massive plus for any acoustic guitar.
+This tonewood felt good and is also sustainable.
+Martin has been paying great attention to environmental issues when building their guitars.
+Besides, Richlite isn’t easily affected by temperature and humidity changes, which is a massive plus for any acoustic guitar.

 This guitar comes with Fishman Sonitone electronics for plugging in.
 We tried this going into our Marshall acoustic guitar amp and got a decent tone.
 The controls are located on the upper side of the soundhole and feel a bit limited as there is only a volume and a single tone knob.

 Verdict: The Martin LX1RE Little Martin features a smaller body that delivers a warm and emphatic sound.
-With features like a modified 0-14 body, Fishman Sonitone electronics, and quality tonewoods for the top, back and sides, this Little Martin is a great choice for students and folks that prefer a smaller guitar that delivers great quality.
+With features like a modified 0-14 body, Fishman Sonitone electronics, and quality tonewoods for the top, back, and sides, this Little Martin is a great choice for students and folks who prefer a smaller guitar that delivers great quality.

 A smaller jumbo guitar that plays and sounds killer.